wellcometrust/grants_tagger_light/README.md

 # Grants Tagger Light 🔖
-Light weight repository for grant tagger model deployment and inference.
+Lightweight repository for grant tagger model deployment and inference.
 Adapted from [the original repository](https://github.com/wellcometrust/grants_tagger)

-Grants tagger is a machine learning powered tool that assigns biomedically related tags to grants proposals.
+Grants tagger is a machine learning powered tool that assigns biomedical related tags to grant proposals.
 Those tags can be custom to the organisation or based upon a preexisting ontology like MeSH.